CiscoMerchan/Todo_List__with_Reactjs/README.md

         and inside the <input/> element (add event listener to input):
         `onChange={handleChange}`

     - Check in the console in the text typed in the input case is return the characters.

+  ### Handle add button in '<Form />'

+    - Add a event listener to <form> element:
+        `<form
+        className='form-list'
+        onSubmit={handleSendInput}
+        >
+        ...`
+    - Function that handle the event:
+        ` const handleSendInput = e => {
+            /*.preventDefault() avoid the refresh of the page*/ e.preventDefault();

+            /*newTodoList is and object that will represent the new text that will be render as text in <TodoList /> component */
+            const newTodoList = {
+            id: '11',
+            // text from the input
+            text: input,
+            // Boolean that will define the style class in TodoList. default value 'false'
+            isDone: false
+            }
+        } `